 Can't import angr because of capstone

 Sometimes capstone isn't installed correctly for use by angr.
-There's a good chance just reinstalling capstone will solve this issue:
+There's a good chance just rebuilding capstone, making sure to use the pre-release version (capstone's distribution is very strange) will solve this issue:

 In virtual environment, if capstone Python files are installed in

 /home/<username>/.virtualenvs/<virtualenv>/lib/python2.7/site-packages/capstone/*.py(c), capstone library file will be found in